young-student-studying

 The concept of cause and effect is both simple and complex at the same time.
 As adults, we understand that actions tend to have consequences, and events tend to have causes rather than everything happening independently.

-This is a great place to start, but lots of practice is the key to children fully embracing this concept, and the best way to practice is with these 13 cause and effect activities your students will love.
+This is a great place to start, but lots of practice is the key to students fully embracing this concept, and the best way to practice is with these 13 cause and effect activities for the classroom that your students will love.

 1. Start with an Anchor Chart